SmithWillSuffice/PukahaPai/README_pukahapai.md

    - [] Time series plotting ok.
    - [] Add phase plots to dpg???
 (Via embedded html, or via PNG?)

+Next: also see the [MMT Considertations section](#mmt-macroeconomics-considerations) above.
 * Get a basic MMT Minksy model working on the cmdl
    - [] Maybe try a "dumb" hard coded toml model first?
    - [] Use the Godley table preprocessor, etc., from earlier years, to help write the toml spec file.
-   - [] Migrate to the GUI.
+   - [] Migrate this to the GUI, an advanced feature would be a Godley Table tab in dpg?
+But first see if we can fit enough parameters on the control panel.

 **Long Wishlist:**